-La Escondida: a hidden-gem bakery in Silverthorne
+La Escondida: A hidden-gem bakery in Silverthorne

 In Silverthorne, Panaderia La Escondida sits off the beaten path, tucked far away from the heavy traffic of Blue River Parkway, but that hasn't kept locals from repeatedly finding the small eatery that specializes in Mexican-style baked goods since it opened in town last fall.

-The bakery produces everything form pastries, muffins, dessert empanadas, full loaves of bread and French rolls to about six-dozen other menu items crafted with an authentic Mexican style and recipes.
+The bakery produces everything from pastries, muffins, dessert empanadas, full loaves of bread and French rolls to about six-dozen other menu items crafted with an authentic Mexican style and recipes.

 “That’s why we call it ‘escondida,’ because we’re hiding.
 That’s what ‘Panaderia La Escondida’ means.
 The hidden bakery. ”Kevin PelenOwner of Panaderia La Escondida